stevorackovic/stevorackovic.github.io/_pages/cv.md

 - Prompt engineering
 - Python, PostgreSQL, HuggingFace, LangChain, Azure, Git

+**Development Lead and Mentor**
+*Vega IT | Novi Sad* &nbsp;·&nbsp; *2024 – present*
+- Mentoring junior analysts and supporting their technical growth
+- Helping individuals with decision-making and career development
+- Promoting best practices in data science and team collaboration

 **Researcher**
 *Institute for Systems and Robotics | Lisbon* &nbsp;·&nbsp; *2019 – 2023*
 - Research on task offloading in networks of machines